flutter/plugins/packages/webview_flutter/README.md

 ## Keyboard support - not ready for production use
 Keyboard support within webviews is experimental.
-The Android version relies on some low-level knobs that have not been well tested on a broad spectrum of devices yet, and therefore **it is not recommended to rely on webview keybaord in production apps yet**.
+The Android version relies on some low-level knobs that have not been well tested on a broad spectrum of devices yet, and therefore **it is not recommended to rely on webview keyboard in production apps yet**.
 See the [webview-keyboard](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22p%3A+webview-keyboard%22) for known issues with keyboard input.

 ## Setup